 The second step is to regenerate your SSH keys.
 All these images ship with the same default SSH keys which makes your SSH traffic vulnerable to sniffing quite easily.
 This is easily done by typing:

 The third step is to expand the image to use all of your SD cards space just like you would with Raspbian.
-However, we do not have the raspi-config tool to do it for us on Kali.
-Fortunately we can just use GParted which is very easy.
+Unfortunately we do not have the raspi-config tool to do it for us on Kali.
+Thankfully we can just use GParted which is very easy.
 Type in a console window:

 apt-get install gparted